 So how do you kill Oxalis in your lawn?
 While you may be tempted to pull weeds in your lawn, sometimes that isn’t the best method.
 Oxalis taproots can be easily broken leaving root sections that will re-grow.

-If you pull a plant that is ready to expel its seeds you may even find that the seedpods burst in your hand falling to the grass below.
+Pull a plant that is ready to expel its seeds and you’ll find that the seedpods burst in your hand.
+This causes those seeds to fall to the grass below.
 It’s not a complete waste of time to pull this weed, but it’s not the best method.

 Mowing your lawn at 3″ year-round will also help your turfgrass to be healthier which can make it a little more difficult for Oxalis to grow.

 Weed Control for Oxalis in your Lawn